-All high school dances are restricted to Leyton High School students and their guests.
-Guests must follow all rules that he students must follow.
+All high school dances are restricted to Leyton High School students.
+Guests must follow all rules that the students must follow and be under the age of 21.
 Each student is responsible for his/her guest's conduct.
 Appropriate attire is required for these dances.
 Black dress jeans will not be acceptable.
 No blue jeans, shorts, or T-shirts will be allowed at the banquet or dance for Prom.
 Any organization wishing to sponsor a dance must obtain permission from the principal regarding date and times.
 Each dance must be sponsored by at least two faculty members.
 Once admitted to the dance, students must remain until the close of the dance.
 Students who leave the dance will not be readmitted.
 Students who are academically ineligible will not be allowed to attend school dances.

-Electronic Communication
+Electronic Communication Board Policy - 4051